HakaiInstitute/hakai-oceanography-qc-tools/README.md

 # Hakai Data QC tools

 The Hakai QC tool is a web interface used to review and QC hakai data.
+Here's an [example](https://quality-control-data.server.hakai.app/ctd/dissolved_oxygen_ml_l/contour_profiles?station=QU39&start_dt>2020-01-01&start_dt<2023-01-01) that show the data oxygen data from QU39 from Jan 2020 to Jan 2023.

 ---